It is easy to see all CLI operations on buckets:

 a/b that have their names (relative to this directory) starting with the letter 'c'

---page-size value maximum number of names per page (0 - the maximum is defined by the corresponding backend) (default: 0)
+the maximum is defined by the corresponding backend; see also '--max-pages' and '--paged' (default: 0)

---paged list objects page by page, one page at a time (see also '--page-size' and '--limit')
+--paged list objects page by page - one page at a time (see also '--page-size' and '--limit')

 valid time units: ns, us (or µs), ms, s (default), m, h